juju/docs/src/en/tutorial-microk8s.md

 ```

 You can easily identify the changes, as compared to the initial output, by
-scanning the left hand side for the model name we chose: 'k8s-model', which
+scanning the left hand side for our model name 'k8s-model', which ends up being
-ends up being the Kubernetes "namespace".
+the Kubernetes "namespace".

 To get information on pod 'juju-mariadb-k8s-0' you need to refer to the
 namespace (since it's not the 'default' namespace) in this way: